 In June 2015, the GASB issued Statement No. 76 The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 This statement supersedes Statement No. 55 The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-The requirements of this statement are effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
-The City implemented this statement during the current year.
+The requirements of this statement are effective for financial statements for periods beginning after June 15, 2015 and should be applied retroactively.
+The City implemented this statement.